w3c/wai-curricula/content/content-structure.md

 * ensure content structures are perceived visually and non-visually, including titles, headings, paragraphs, lists, quotes, and others
 * employ tools that:
   * support the inclusion of titles, headings, lists, paragraphs, and other content structures
-  * produce accessible markup for content structures
+  * produce appropriate markup for content structures
 * identify related requirements for designers and developers to make content structures perceivable visually and non-visually

 {% include excol.html type="all" %}